CodeAndCrux/codeandcrux.github.io/_posts/2022-01-22-feeling-bored-or-burnt-out.md

 layout: post
 title:  "Feeling Bored or Burnt Out?
 Try Less Hyper-Stimulation"
 date:   2022-01-22 16:50:47 -0500
+categories: Memo
-categories: bored peace depression mind soul
+tags: bored peace depression mind soul
 ---
 If you often find yourself bored, burnt out or in a slump, limiting your exposure to hyper-stimulation might put you in a better state of mind.